 Links to third party sites

-Where this Policy refers to ‘Personal Data’, it is referring to data about you (or other living people) from which you could be identified – such as your name, your date of birth, your contact details and even your IP address.
+Where this Notice refers to ‘Personal Data’, it is referring to data about you (or other living people) from which you could be identified – such as your name, your date of birth, your contact details or your IP address.

 Data we collect from you when you use our website